Acura TSX years to avoid — most common problems

 So, make sure to only consider TSX models that have gone through a recall if you wish to feel safe while driving your new car.

-Which Acura TSX years to avoid?
+Worst Acura TSX years to avoid

 First-generation Acura TSX (2004-2006 model years)